inf112-v21/G6-1/README.md

 * Initializes GUI settings

-* Shows the board and player
+* Shows the board and localHumanPlayer

 * Is in control of the game's graphics